 As for the wedding chapel, the decor is covered in marvel.
 The decor is not Egyptian.
-We would call it French Renaissance.
-When entering the chapel, we were greeted by a sign stating to enjoy a self guided tour of the chapel.
+We would call it the French Renaissance.
+When entering the chapel, we were greeted by a sign stating to enjoy a self-guided tour of the chapel.
 We thought this was not a personal touch.
 However, there were people working behind the main desk that I am sure would answer any questions if we were planning a wedding.

-Finally we have the chapels.
+Finally, we have chapels.
 There are two chapels to choose from at the Luxor.
 All deposits to reserve the chapels must be received thirty days prior to the event.
 Don’t forget to bring your marriage license, unless the event is vow renewal of commitment ceremony, or else they cannot perform the wedding festivities.
 Keep in mind also that you cannot bring in your own flowers, photography, videography, ministry unless purchased from the Luxor Chapel.

 The least expensive wedding package starts at $299 with a twenty guest minimum.
 The packages increment from there and top out at $1625 – The Diamond Package.
 The Diamond package includes the chapel, music, bridal room, rose bouquet, certificate holder, champagne and champagne flutes, photography, photos, DVD, photo album, and hotel room.
-Additional services include webcasasting, additional chapel time, champagne service, and photography upgrades.
+Additional services include webcasting, additional chapel time, champagne service, and photography upgrades.

 Luxor Wedding Chapel

-If wedding planners, brides and grooms, are looking for a location to hold the wedding reception along with the wedding chapel for the ceremony, check out the Luxor Ballroom.
-They have their own catering team, offer help in decor, floral, entertainment and ice sculptures.
+If wedding planners, brides, and grooms, are looking for a location to hold the wedding reception along with the wedding chapel for the ceremony, check out the Luxor Ballroom.
+They have their own catering team, offer help in decor, floral, entertainment, and ice sculptures.
 Groups of 20 or more can be accommodated in the facility.
 Cake and champagne packages start at $16.95 per person and food menus start at $24.00 per person.
 The Luxor also has additional eating facilities for groups including Tender steak & seafood, Rice & Company, More the Buffet, Tacos & Tequila, and Public House.